 Ratyoke’s custom lock picks are the most admired and desired lock picks this world has to offer and today we get the amazing insight on how Ratyoke himself crafts one of these masterpieces!

 If you are not yet familiar with Ratyoke nor his work, be sure to check our interview with Ratyoke to learn more about him and his magnificent work.

-In this step by step guide, Ratyoke will be crafting an Ebony and Holly short hook using Peterson government steel blanks.
+In this step by step guide, Ratyoke will be crafting an Ebony and Holly short hook using Peterson 0.025″ government steel blanks.
 This is amazing steel that is far easy to craft and shape than other commonly used materials.

 Without further ado, here is Ratyoke’s guide to making your own extraordinary home brew lock picks.

 Crafting Your Homebrew

 Step 1: I start with a block of wood, cut it down the middle and trace the template on to the wood.
 I have several templates from some of my designs and some I just freehand.